gcaprio/gcaprio.github.io/index.markdown

 **I'm Griffin Caprio**.
 I'm a husband, father, entrepreneur, and technologist.

-I've done a lot of different things over the years, including consulting CTO, podcaster, [advisor](https://www.topstep.com), and [mentor](http://www.thejuntoinstitute.com).
+I've done a lot of different things over the years, mostly as a technology leader and consulting CTO.

 Feel free to say 👋 on [Twitter](https://twitter.com/gcaprio), [email](mailto:me@griffincaprio.com?subject=Hi!), or [LinkedIn](https://www.linkedin.com/in/griffincaprio/).